 These two monster malls house hundreds of high street shops and designer boutiques.

 In order to find a vast range of high street shops and a number of designer boutiques all under one roof, there are two London options: The Westfield Shopping Centres.
 The original Westfield, located in White City, houses 265 high end shops and 50 restaurants, supplemented by a luxury spa and 14-screen cinema.
 The huge space includes a 18,580 square metre Marks & Spencer (bigger than its Marble Arch store) and a 6,500 square metre House of Fraser store split over three levels above a Waitrose.
 There's also The Balcony, home to 13 fully licensed culinary counters; The Loft, where a number of family friendly eateries can be found; and The Village, the luxury quarter with 40 high fashion labels such as Louis Vitton, Tiffany and Mulberry.
 The second monster mall opened in Stratford in late 2011 and was considered a significant part of the East London development during the lead up to the Olympics.
 This mall also houses hundreds of shops and a 14-screen cinema, plus the UK's largest casino, a bowling alley, offices, residential apartments and three hotels.

 Westfield Shopping Centres

-From cheap budget accommodation to luxury 5 star hotels see our deals for hotels, including Hilton London Tower Bridge from 68% off.
+From cheap budget hotels to luxury 5 star hotels see our deals for hotels, including The Lancaster from 34% off.